smaEti/AminExpress/README.md

 ## Introduction

 Welcome to **AminExpress**, a high-performance, strongly-typed HTTP routing library designed to handle large-scale applications efficiently.
-Leveraging the power of the Trie tree data structure, our router ensures rapid and efficient route matching, making it a perfect choice for developers aiming to build scalable and performant web applications.
+Leveraging the power of the radix tree data structure, our router ensures rapid and efficient route matching, making it a perfect choice for developers aiming to build scalable and performant web applications.

 ## Key Features

-- **Efficient Routing**: Built on a Trie tree data structure, AminExpress excels in quickly matching routes, ensuring minimal latency even as the number of routes grows.
+- **Efficient Routing**: Built on a radix tree data structure, AminExpress excels in quickly matching routes, ensuring minimal latency even as the number of routes grows.
 - **Middleware Support**: Easily integrate middleware to handle tasks such as authentication, logging, and more, enhancing your application's functionality without cluttering your main logic.
 - **Static File Serving**: Simplify the process of serving static files like HTML, CSS, and JavaScript with built-in support, reducing the need for additional configuration or third-party libraries.
 - **Strongly Typed**: With TypeScript support, enjoy the benefits of static typing, including improved code quality, better tooling, and reduced runtime errors.